Christina Alessi: Development

 Producer's created a relationship between Christina and Paul Robinson (Stefan Dennis).
 Off-screen Blakeney and Dennis also began a two-year relationship, moved in together and later broke-up.
 Blakeney told Donna Hay from What's on TV that "were both actors so we didn't have any trouble separating the script from real life."
-Writers also devised a pregnancy storyline for the pair.
+In December 1990, a writer from TV Week revealed that scriptwriters were planning a series of relationship issues for Christina and Paul, which would play out in early 1991.
+They stated the relationship would be "tested severely" and "jealousy rears its head" when Christina accepts a blind date with another man.
+Writers later devised a pregnancy storyline for the pair.
 Paul treated the pregnancy with planning and precision.
 They attended maternity classes and overcome issues in the pregnancy.
 When Christina goes into labour, Paul's planning goes wrong when he runs out of petrol on the way to the hospital.
 Christina fears that she will give birth at the road side but they hitchhike in a passing ice cream van and make it to the hospital.
 Blakeney researched pregnancy thoroughly to prepare for the scenes.
 She went to an antenatal class, practised breathing exercises and spoke to new mothers.
 She also arranged to watch a live birth, but arrived at the hospital too late.
 Blakeney told Hay that "I did everything short of actually having a baby myself."
 Christina gives birth to a son, Andrew (Shannon Holmes) and Paul is left annoyed that his plans were ruined.
 Blakeney added that "the baby's safe and sound - unlike Paul's image."